liGia-sz/liGia-sz/README.md

 ## The name is LiGia
-I’m 19yo and currently studying IT at SENAI Ipatinga.
+Studying IT at SENAI.
 This profile was made to share my coding progress and to support my teammates develop their skills as well!! ✨